64-68 High Road,

 No one has favorited this theater yet

+Located in the north London district of South Tottenham.
 Opened as the Central Hall Picture Palace on 28th July 1910 with a seating capacity of 323 (223 in the stalls and 100 in the circle).
 It was designed by architect Edward A. Stone of Norfolk & Pryor, for the Central Hall Circuit.
-In the late 1920’s some re-building was carried out.
+In the late-1920’s some re-building was carried out.
 By 1937 it was listed as the Roxy Cinema with a seating capacity of 440.
 The operators were Wardcott Cinemas Ltd.

-The Mayfair closed on 28th January 1961 with Stanley Baker in “The Criminal” and Christian Marquand “Passionate Affair” (“Tendre et violente Elisabeth”).
+The Mayfair Cinema closed on 28th January 1961 with Stanley Baker in “The Criminal” and Christian Marquand “Passionate Affair” (“Tendre et violente Elisabeth”).
 It was demolished and a church hall named Loyola Hall (used by the Catholic church opposite) was built on the site.
-Currently used by the Brazilian based UCKG church.
+Currently used by the Brazilian based United Church of the Kingdom of God(UCKG).

 Just login to your account and subscribe to this theater